 Seven Pros and Cons of Children Using Smartphones

-Cell phones are playing an increasingly important role in the lives of children.
-Parents, teachers, psychologists, technologists, advertisers, manufacturers, and business people have very different views on this subject.
+Cell phones play an increasingly important role in children’s lives.
+Parents, educators, psychologists, technologists, advertisers, manufacturers, and retailers have different opinions on the subject.
 Do you want to know whether or not you should introduce a smartphone into your children’s lives?

 What Is a Smartphone?